 Can the Timing of Meals Help You Lose Weight?

 you eat may be just as important as what — and how much — you eat?
 Recent research suggests that the timing of your meals may play an important role in weight loss.One study reported

 in the International Journal of Obesity found that people who ate their main meal earlier in the day (before 3:00 p.m.) lost about 5 pounds more than those who ate later (22 pounds lost versus 17 pounds for late day eaters), with the same diet and exercise program.Another study in the journal Obesity revealed

-Aim to eat dinner by 6:30pm or earlier.
+Aim to eat dinner by 6:30pm or earlier.2.

-3. Eat most of your daily calories earlier in the day (before 3pm).
+Eat most of your daily calories earlier in the day (before 3pm).
 It helps to have a substantial breakfast – a good mix of complex carbohydrates, healthy fat, and protein – as that may stave off hunger later in the day.